-- 1. Apply hand brake and switch off ignition. - 2.
-Open the bonnet \$\triangle\$ 136. - 3.
-Clean the transmission around the cap so that no dirt can get into the opening when the cap is removed. - 4.
+- Apply parking brake and switch off ignition. - 2.
+Open the bonnet \$\triangle\$ 141. - Clean the transmission around the cap so that no dirt can get into the opening when the cap is removed. - 4.
 Rotate cap to slacken and remove by lifting upwards.

-- 5. Using a flat-head screwdriver, turn the adjusting screw under the cap clockwise until clear resistance can be felt.
+- Using a flat-head screwdriver, turn the adjusting screw under the cap clockwise until clear resistance can be felt.
 The clutch has now been disengaged. - 6.
 Refit cleaned cap.
 The cap must be in full contact with the housing.